-Cancer Research UK launches trial of new drug to treat acute childhood leukaemiaJanuary 27th, 2012 in Cancer
+Cancer Research UK launches trial of new drug to treat acute childhood leukaemiaJanuary 27, 2012 in Medicine & Health / Cancer

 Cancer Research UK’s Drug Development Office has opened the first trial of a new type of drug to treat children aged from six months to 18 years with acute leukaemia, who are no longer responding to treatment.